 - Secures major appliances and hard-wired systems

-- Uses a electrical panel surge protection device or electrical panel surge protector
+- Uses an electrical panel surge protection device or electrical panel surge protector

 Secondary (Point-of-Use)